jewettaij/visfd/doc/doc_filter_mrc.md

 Note: Voxel coordinates in the point-cloud file are expressed in physical units (ie Angstroms), not voxels, Consequently they are not integers (unless the "-w 1" argument was used).

+### -cts *threshold*
+### -ctn *threshold*
+### -cvs *threshold*
+### -cvn *threshold*

+The *-cts*, *-ctn*, *-cvs*, *-cvn* arguments determine how similar the orientations of each voxel must be in order for a pair of neighboring voxels to be merged into the same cluster (ie. the same membrane or same filament).

+**Most of the time, *-cts*, *-ctn*, *-cvs*, *-cvn* arguments can be omitted,** since the default arguments (0.707) work well.

+Threshold values in the range from 0 to 1 are supported.
+A *-threshold* value of 0.707 ≈ cos(45°) and corresonds to a 45 degree difference between orientations of neighboring voxels.
+In that case, neighboring voxels pointing in directions which differ by more than 45° will be assigned to different clusters (membranes).
+This is the default behavior.  (-andrew 2019-3-04)

+The difference in meaning between these 4 arguments will be ellaborated on in the future.
+For now it is safe to set them all equal to the same value, or omit them entirely since the default value of 0.707 works well in most cases (-andrew 2019-3-04).

+*(Note: The "-connect" and *-cts*, *-ctn*, *-cvs*, *-cvn* arguments currently have no effect unless the "-planar" argument was also supplied.
+  -andrew 2019-3-04)*